7 Best Homeowners Insurance Companies in Illinois of 2025

 Technology

-Since customers are largely doing business online, we also researched each company’s website for navigability and the ease of online quoting.
+Since customers are largely doing business online, we also researched each company’s website for navigability and ease of online quoting.

 The ability to file claims online and make online policy changes was also a factor we considered.